Probationary Periods

 If the expected performance standard is not being achieved by the employee, even after significant opportunities have been given alongside a development plan, the company may decide to consider the possibility of terminating the contract due to unsatisfactory progress/behaviour during the probationary period

-Most policies or contracts of employment state the full disciplinary procedure is not usually considered appropriate for employees working within the probationary period, and whilst an employee cannot claim unfair dismissal in the first year of service.
+Most policies or contracts of employment state the full disciplinary procedure is not usually considered appropriate for employees working within probation, and whilst an employee cannot claim unfair dismissal in the first year of service.
 If you dismiss someone without going through a fair dismissal process an employee can claim wrongful dismissal, for which there is no length of service requirement.

 As such the following procedure should be followed: